Edward Harper (engineer): The launching of broadcasting in Ceylon

 Harper together with Ceylonese and English radio enthusiasts founded the Ceylon Wireless Club.
 They experimented with radio broadcasts in 1923 the first experiments took place from a tiny room in the Central Telegraph Office - gramophone music was broadcast with the aid of a small transmitter captured from a German submarine.
 The transmitter was built by Ceylon Telegraph engineers.
 This was historic because it happened three years after the inauguration of broadcasting in Europe.
 Ceylon plays an equal role in the beginnings of broadcasting alongside Europe and the United States of America.

 Colombo Radio

 On 16 December 1925 a regular broadcasting service was launched in Colombo.
 The radio station was known as Colombo Radio, adopting the call sign, 'Colombo Calling.'
-As a result of Edward Harper's efforts and that of the pioneering Ceylonese engineers, Radio Ceylon came into being - it is the oldest radio station in South Asia.
-Radio Ceylon ruled the airwaves in the region and became an established brand where international broadcasting was concerned.
+As a result of Edward Harper's efforts and that of the pioneering Ceylonese engineers, Radio Ceylon came into being; it is the oldest radio station in South Asia.

-The inauguration of radio, changed Ceylonese society.
-Families used to get together in the morning or in the evening and listen to the radio.
-Radio Ceylon enjoyed unique status as the market leader in South Asia from the 1950s - 1960s.
-Sri Lanka now has several radio stations and television stations.
-The media revolution was made possible by those early experiments conducted by Edward Harper and the Ceylonese radio enthusiasts who changed the face of communication on the island.
-Sri Lanka occupies an important place in the history of broadcasting - radio services were launched just three years after the inauguration of the BBC in London.

-Eighty Years of Broadcasting in Sri Lanka

-In December 2005, Sri Lanka celebrated 80 years in broadcasting, a historic landmark in the world of broadcasting - thanks to the pioneering efforts of broadcasting giants like Edward Harper.
-In January 2007 the Sri Lanka Broadcasting Corporation, formerly known as Radio Ceylon, commemorated forty years as a public corporation.